araksyagevorgyan/Upflow-api/README.md

 # API
-This is a micro-service, which when given an url to a pdf document: (1) stores the document in local storage and (2) generates a thumbnail for the document.
+This is a service, which when given an url to a pdf document: (1) stores the document in local storage and (2) generates a thumbnail for the document.

 ## Prerequesties
 Before using the service make sure to set up all the following prerequisites: